ne75/p2llvm/docs/Notes and Thoughts.md

     - ~~implement basic cog starting for cogs that do not require a stack~
     - ~~implement including setq to pass the stack pointer and then assign the stack pointer to that value.
 Some startup code will be needed.~
 1. expand on the rest of the propeller instruction set
-1. create clang extensions for special directives and being able to write directly to I/O regsiters, specify functions and variables as going into hub, cog, or LUT memory, etc.
+1. ~~create clang extensions for special directives and being able to write directly to I/O regsiters,~~ specify functions and variables as going into hub, cog, or LUT memory, etc. Specifying data location might not make sense with how we structured the code, tbd.
-    - might not be necessary, here's one way to do writing registers: https://forums.parallax.com/discussion/comment/1502336/#Comment_1502336
+    - ~~might not be necessary, here's one way to do writing registers: https://forums.parallax.com/discussion/comment/1502336/#Comment_1502336~~
 1. allow the COG attribute used by the AsmBackend and specify the correct relocation method for a function/variable based on that.
 1. port the necessary functions from the c standard library to make c/c++ useful.
     - port over propgcc library for this.
 1. Figure out what's needed for classes
-    - ~test basic classes that start static functions in new cogs.~
+    - ~~test basic classes that start static functions in new cogs.~~
     - see if dynamic allocation will actually work
 1. Expand assembly parser to support wc/wz/wcz and conditional modifiers on instructions
 1. Random TODOs